szabgab/rustatic/README.md

 * `--host` defaults to 127.0.0.1
 * `--port` defaults to 5000
 * `--indexfile` defaults to nothin. if provided then accessing a directory will yield the contenct of this file.
 Usually people have `--indexfile index.html`.
+* `--nice` Server .html files with the extension.
+If the user accessed `/path/page`  return the `/path/page.html` file.

 ### Rust users